-The following conclusions are drawn from the test and validation results presented in the previous section.
+The following conclusions are drawn from the validated results of the proposed generalization of Hilbert transform on a laboratory apparatus of nonlinear electronic systems as presented in the previous section.

-- Generalized Hilbert transform with a smaller value of parameter α is capable of extracting more information from a data sequence irrespective of the depth of the D-Markov machine chosen for modeling. - Information gain for a larger depth D reduces with smaller values of the parameter α . - By selecting small values of the parameter α in the generalized Hilbert transform, it is possible to avoid using a computationally expensive larger depth D without loss of significant information.
+- Generalized Hilbert transform with a smaller value of parameter α is capable of extracting more information from a data sequence irrespective of the depth of the D-Markov machine chosen for modeling. - Information gain for a larger depth D reduces with smaller values of the parameter α. - By selecting small values of the parameter α in the generalized Hilbert transform, it is possible to avoid using a computationally expensive larger depth D without loss of significant information.